Birdland (Weather Report song): History

-"Birdland" marked the peak of Weather Report's commercial career with the release of Heavy Weather.
-"Birdland" served as a tribute to the famous New York City jazz club that hosted many famous jazz musicians, which operated on Broadway from 1949 through 1965.
-This was the club, which he frequented almost daily, where Zawinul heard Count Basie, Louis Armstrong, Duke Ellington, and Miles Davis.
+"Birdland" opens Heavy Weather, the 1977 album that marked the commercial peak of Weather Report's career.
+The composition is a tribute to the famous New York City jazz club named Birdland that operated on Broadway from 1949 through 1965 and hosted many great jazz musicians of the era.
+This was where Zawinul, who visited the club almost daily, heard performances by Count Basie, Louis Armstrong, Duke Ellington, and Miles Davis.
 It was also where he met his wife, Maxine.
 Looking back, Zawinul claimed, "The old Birdland was the most important place in my life."
 The song was also named in honor of Charlie Parker.
-According to Jaco Pastorius in a 1978 interview, the studio version featured on Heavy Weather was recorded in just one take.
+According to Jaco Pastorius in a 1978 interview, the studio version of the song released on Heavy Weather was recorded in just one take.

 The Penguin Guide to Jazz Recordings comments that “Birdland” typifies the formula that made the band successful, and “is one of only a handful of contemporary jazz tunes that everyone seems to have heard.”